discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 ### Hit the WebSocket RateLimit

-When you update your game or online status you emit a socket message to discord.
+When you update your game or online status you emit a socket message to Discord.
 If you do that often enough you hit a limit and JDA has to backoff for 60 seconds.

 Things that contribute to the WebSocket RateLimit include: